Home

 Where do your children live now.
 Where will they live in the future.

-Option #2: Will you go into assisted living
+Option #2: Will you go into assisted living.

-How will you pay for assisted living
+How will you pay for assisted living or home care.

-TOTAL MONTHLY EXTRA COST FOR ASSISTED LIVING:$___________
+TOTAL MONTHLY EXTRA COST FOR ASSISTED LIVING/Home Care:$___________

-RETIREMENT PLANNING CHECKLIST: TOTAL MONTHLY INCOME:$__________
+TOTAL MONTHLY INCOME:$__________

-RETIREMENT PLANNING CHECKLIST: TOTAL MONTHLY EXPENSES:$_____________
+TOTAL MONTHLY EXPENSES:$_____________

 DIFFERENCE BETWEEN THE TWO PLUS OR MINUS:$_____________

-Visit retirement communities
+• Visit retirement communities.

-Increase your income or cut back your spending - SAVE FOR RETIREMENT
+• Increase your income or cut back your spending - SAVE FOR RETIREMENT

-Assess where you are at now--have a realistic picture of what retirement will cost
+• Assess where you are at now--have a realistic picture of what retirement will cost

 YOUR NOTES ON THINGS TO TAKE ACTION ON NOW OR IN THE FUTURE:

-We believe retirement can be better with the more income you have.
-You can cut back on expenses in retirement in many creative ways but there are some things you will not want to cut back on.
+You can cut back on expenses in retirement in many creative ways but there are some things you will not want to cut back on or cannot cut back on.
+Some costs will get lower and some higher.
 Decide what your highest priorities are.

 Some people are more financially prepared and better off than others for retirement and need estate planning advice.
 But even those with plenty of retirement savings can see their money disappear as in the recent case of Ed McMahon whose home was in danger of foreclosure in his retirement years after a long and lucrative career in television.
 How prepared you will be is a very individual and personal thing.